samcf/stormveil/README.md

 - Attackers may achieve victory by totally surrounding the defenders.

 [Features]
-- Players may start a new game from a variety of different boards.
 - Start a multiplayer game (see: Multiplayer).

 [User experience]